 Who the hell knows that now?

-Snerdley, what is the limbaugh rule?
+Snirdly, what is the Limbaugh rule?

-There's one limball rule.
+There's one Limbaugh rule.

-What is the limbaugh rule?
+What is the Limbaugh rule?

 You vote for the most conservative candidate.

-Somebody's trying to bastardize the most conservative candidate who can win.
+Now, somebody's trying to bastardize the most conservative candidate who can win.

 Well, how the hell do we know that?

-This whole notion of who can win is what the ruling class is using to disqualify a bunch of people.
+This whole notion of who can win is what the ruling class is using to disqualify a bunch of people because they say somebody's unelectable.

 The ruling class says Herman Cain's unelectable.